-A: Generally, within 15 calendar days after the last calendar day of each month, we will determine our NAV per share for each share class as of the last calendar day of the prior month, which will generally be the transaction price for the then-current month for such share class.
-However, in certain circumstances, the transaction price will not be made available until a later time or may be updated at a later time.
-We will disclose the transaction price for each month when available on our website at www.nuveenglobalreit.com and in prospectus supplements filed with the SEC.
+A: Generally, within 15 calendar days after the last calendar day of each month, we determine our NAV per share for each share class as of the last calendar day of the prior month, which generally is the transaction price for the then-current month for such share class.
+However, in certain circumstances, the transaction price may not be made available until a later time or may be updated at a later time.
+We disclose the transaction price for each month when available on our website at www.nuveenglobalreit.com and in prospectus supplements filed with the SEC.